edelabar/ericdelabar.com/_posts/outdated/2008-04-09-the-portfolio-problem.markdown

 ---
 layout: post
-title: The Portfolio Problem by Eric DeLabar
+title: The Portfolio Problem
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, career, thoughts]
 ---
-# The Portfolio Problem

 Let me start out by saying I love my job, as far as I know my employer is in great standings and will be in business for years to come, and as of this moment, I'm not **actively** looking for a new job.
 With that being said, if an [offer](http://www.google.com/support/jobs/bin/answer.py?answer=23690)-